Port Salut Cheese vs Raclette Cheese

 Raclette is a semi-hard cheese made from cow's milk, famous for melting beautifully.
 It is native to parts of Switzerland and France.
 The cheese is typically heated, either in front of a fire or by a special machine, then scraped onto diners' plates; it's commonly served with small potatoes, gherkins, pickled onions, and dried meat.

-Port Salut Cheese comes from France.
-Raclette Cheese originated from Switzerland.
+• Origin: Port Salut Cheese (France), Raclette Cheese (Switzerland)

 Port Salut Cheese Raclette Cheese